Gurobi/docker-python-example/README.md

 ## Using the client license

-This images has been created to pass the license information in the following environment variables:
+This image has been created to pass the license information in the following environment variables:
 * GRB_WLSACCESSID: Access ID for Gurobi Web License Service
 * GRB_WLSSECRET: Secret Key for Gurobi Web License Service
 * GRB_LICENSEID: License ID for Gurobi Web License Service